 Trevor Tkach, President and CEO of Traverse City Tourism

 "The Tkach family can’t wait to kickoff 2021 with winter weather fun at the local ski hills.
 Hitting the slopes with the fam is an annual tradition that evolves every year as the kiddos develop their skills and build their courage.
-We are all desperate to get outside and have fun together and we will happily do so at Shanty Creek and Crystal Mountain resorts."
+We are all desperate to get outside and have fun together and we will happily do so at Crystal Mountain resort."

 Brian Beauchamp, TART Trails

 There is so much to look forward to in 2021, which is truly lining up to be the year for trails.
 Whether it's completing the Loop around Boardman Lake, constructing the Acme Connector Trail and the community connections it will provide, transforming the TART between 3 Mile Rd. and Airport access with a fresh coat of widened asphalt along with new art and landscaping, or simply getting back out on your favorite trail for fresh air for recreation and transportation, there is a trail experience waiting for everyone in 2021.

 "I'm looking forward to what I hope will be a new era of harmonious enlightenment we can all share together in 2021.
 That and dining out again with our friends."

 "Without a doubt the #1 thing we are looking forward to in 2021 is once again offering guests guided tours of our farm distillery.
 We love our interaction with guests as we show them every part of our production process and farm operations.
 The best tours combine people from nearby and around the world generating fun energy, incredible questions and conversations."